SkatAI/epitadb/docs/02/3-database-design-normalization.md

 - multiple columns with data of same nature, different types
 - same data exists in multiple tables

-or simply said
+or simply said:

-> ##**every non-key attribute must provide a fact about the key, the whole key, and nothing but the key**
+> ## every non-key attribute must provide a fact about the key, the whole key, and nothing but the key

 ---

 # Normal forms
-A normal form is a **rule** that defines a level of normalization
+A normal form is a **rule** that defines a level of normalization.

-In general a database is considered normalized if it meets NF3
+In general a database is considered normalized if it meets 3NF level.

 * UNF: Unnormalized form
 * 1NF: First normal form